 26) How do you measure success and failure online?

-A similar question would be how you actually measure online success when a website visitor has no direct connection to the people walking around your storefront.
-Did they find you online?
-Is anyone actually paying attention?
+When a website visitor stumbles on your website, how do you know whether they had a great customer experience?
+Where’d they even come from?
+What do they want?
+Is anyone actually paying attention to this sort of stuff?
 You need answers to these difficult questions and very few website developers are qualified to be the one interpreting it.

 27) Why are you so negative about website developers anyway?